ashik-2534/Draft/Django/Day 6/README.md

 7. Registered your app to settings
 8. Created model for Job and Application
 9. Migrated the models
-10. Created forms (JobForm, ApplicationForm)
+10. Created forms.py and forms (JobForm, ApplicationForm) in it
+11. worked with views in 'views.py'